 "Right now, I am convinced, is USDA's opportunity to work with the Congress, the other science agencies, and with our partners in industry, academia, and the nonprofit sector, to bring about transformative change," Vilsack said.

 "We can build on recent scientific discoveries—incredible advances in sequencing plant and animal genomes, for example.
 We have new and powerful tools—biotechnology, nanotechnology, and large-scale computer simulations—applicable to all types of agriculture," he explained.

 The National Institute of Food and Agriculture has its origins in a 2004 government task force report recommending the creation of NIFA to ensure the technologic superiority of American agriculture.

 The AVMA supported the initiative (see JAVMA, Jan.
-15, 2005, page 174), and Congress eventually authorized the new agency in the Food, Conservation, and Energy Act of 2008.
+15, 2005), and Congress eventually authorized the new agency in the Food, Conservation, and Energy Act of 2008.